Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 ## No Joke, We Only Do It in The Hacker's Way

-The main and most obviouse differences between hackers and non-hackers are how do they interate with their computers.
+The primary and most obvious differences between hackers and non-hackers are how do they interact with their computers.
-Non-hackers, which are most of computer users, always need mouses to help clicking things on their screens, while hackers even don't need a mouse.
+Non-hackers, which are most computer users, always need a mouse to help clicking things on their screens, while hackers even don't need a mouse.
 Hackers can do almost everything with command lines.

 ### Command Lines Kickoff

-Before we use command lines,
-we need some clicks to open the terminal to allow us using command lines in it.
-The terminal is the entry for recieving our input and showing us the output from our computers.
+Before we use command lines, we need some clicks to open the terminal, the entry for receiving our input and showing us the output from our computers.

 If you don't know how to open your terminal, just Google it.
-Google things befor asking others is the first step to (pretend to) be a hacker.
+Google things before asking others is the first step to (pretend to) be a hacker.
-You can also choose [DuckDuckGo](https://duckduckgo.com/) as the alternative search engine.
+You can also choose [DuckDuckGo](https://duckduckgo.com/) as an alternative search engine.

-What we need here is to go to your determind directory and create a new folder for your project.
+We need to go to your determined directory and create a new folder for your project.

 Type `ls`, and it will show you a list of files and folders in the current directory.
 `cd` + space + the folder you want to jump in, and
-`cd ..` to jump back to higher level of current directory.
+`cd ..` to jump back to a higher level of the current directory.
 Try to play with these three commands.

 Then we go to a folder, for example, documents, typing `cd documents` and create a test project, for instance, `my-test-project`, with the command `mkdir my-test-project`.
-Typing `ls` and you will see you have a new folder in current directory.
+Typing `ls`, and you will see you have a new folder in the current directory.
 Then type `cd my-test-project` to go inside.

-There is a trick that you can type `cd my-t` and kick your TAB key, it will be automatically fullfilled.
+There is a trick that you can type `cd my-t` and kick your TAB key, it will be automatically fulfilled.
 Sometimes you need to type more characters if there are similar filenames.

-Note that we don't recommand naming a file or foler with space, because it creates complexity for the system, that your operating system, other programs' systems and scripts deal with filenames which containing with space in multiple ways.
+Note that we don't recommend naming a file or folder with space because it creates complexity for the system.
+Your operating system, other programs' systems, and scripts deal with filenames that contain space in multiple ways.
-See simple explainations here:
+See simple explaination here:
 [Is space not allowed in a filename?](https://unix.stackexchange.com/questions/148043/is-space-not-allowed-in-a-filename).

 The Network Working Group also mentioned it in [URL specifications](https://www.ietf.org/rfc/rfc1738.txt):